kaylaoneill/geom99/timelog.md

   - Looked over Problem Statement, Workforce - possible integrations and different software to look into
 -  Lab time & Group meeting - 1 hour
     - Meet with Shawn in lab for problem statement
+    - Finalize V1 of problem statement and submit
-    - Look over soltuions with group and decide the steps forward
+    - Look over ArcGIS Soltuions with group and decide the steps forward
       - Every member to look over 1-2 solutions and report back
 - Weekly total: 2 hours